 An employee who wishes to leave should do so by submitting their resignation clearly in writing so that there is no dispute surrounding their intention.
 This is particularly important if they are angry or upset when they resign.

 Upon receipt of a written notice of resignation by an employee, you should prepare a letter accepting the resignation and advising the employee of the organisations exit procedure.
 This will include procedures relating to informing any relevant customers, suppliers or other external bodies and the arrangements relating to working their notice period.
-The letter should also address the following:

 - The applicable notice period;